rolling-scopes-school/tasks/tasks/piskel-animation-player.md

 ### Non-functional requirements
 - Components source files should be stored in the folders with the component name.
 - When you finalize one functionality you should commit you intermediate results.
 You can refactor and commit changes till deadline.
 For more details, please read - https://github.com/rolling-scopes-school/docs/blob/master/ru/stage2-tasks-requirements.md
-- You CANNOT use jQuery
+- You CAN use jQuery only to work with DOM API (no widget / jquery ui)
 - You CANNOT use any framework like Angular / React / Vue
+- You CANNOT use any lib
 - You CAN use Material design or Bootstrap
 - You CAN use preprocessors